logzio/documentation/docs/user-guide/observability/faq.md

 Observability IQ Assistant is available in the **[Explore](https://app.logz.io/#/dashboard/explore)**, **[Kubernetes 360](https://app.logz.io/#/dashboard/observability/k8s360)**, and **[App 360](https://app.logz.io/#/dashboard/spm/services/table)** dashboards.
 Click the Observability IQ button at the top to open the interface.

-Once you provide input to the assistant, the dashboard's data will be shared with Claude3.
+Once you provide input to the assistant, the **dashboard's data** will be shared with Claude3.

+### What data can Observability IQ Assistant access upon activation?

+The Observability IQ Assistant activates when you input a prompt in its interface.
+It is designed to access only the data currently visible in your browser, including your current query, the graphs visible on the screen, and a limited number of logs due to size constraints.

+This setup ensures that the IQ Assistant interacts exclusively with the data you're actively analyzing.

 ### How do I provide feedback or report issues with the Observability IQ Assistant?